 Depression and Anxiety Leading To Addiction

-The use of drugs or alcohol helps release serotonin into the brain that lifts the spirits but also dulls inhibitions, allowing a person to be more open.
-What starts out as self-medication to feel the way it seems the rest of the world feels can quickly turn to addiction.
+The use of drugs or alcohol helps release serotonin into the brain, which lifts the spirits but also dulls inhibitions, allowing a person to be more open.
+What starts out as self-medication to feel the way it seems the rest of the world feels can quickly turn into an addiction.
 Once the effects of the substance wear off, the old symptoms return.
 This gives one the impression that they can’t cope with life without the substance.
-In time, this becomes very close to reality as the brain stops producing any serotonin and other feel-good chemicals on its own.
-More drugs and alcohol are needed to reach that confident, happy place.
-Dependency becomes your reality and from there addiction.
-If you or a loved one faces addiction right step offers various programs that can help you reach lasting recovery including…

 Dual Diagnosis and Treatment

 Our program’s name isn’t just a name.
-When you choose to take that first step towards leaving alcohol and drugs behind, you are taking The Right Step toward your future.
-If you are dealing with an addiction, reach out to one of our staff members 713.528.3709 and find out how we can help.
-Don’t allow depression and anxiety stop you from realizing the bright future you deserve.
+Choose to take that first step toward leaving alcohol and drugs behind with The Right Step Houston.
+If you are dealing with an addiction, reach out to one of our staff members at 17135283709 and find out how we can help.
+Don’t allow depression and anxiety to stop you from realizing the bright future you deserve.